Pramilachaudhary/Classication-Project/MVP.md

 <img width="452" alt="Screen Shot 2022-02-21 at 2 38 24 PM" src="https://user-images.githubusercontent.com/89863226/155034236-d39c3146-72ee-4b99-8ee0-64ce5c1bff9e.png">

-the above heat map shows cap-diameter and stem-width are highly correalted with the target. so I used these two features for baseline Decision Tree model
+The above heat map shows that cap-diameter and stem-width are highly correlated with the target. so I used these two features for baseline Decision Tree Model

-**This model has an accuracy score of 0.77
+**This model has an accuracy score of 0.77**

 Confusion matrix: